btccrack/BTC-WALLET-CRACKER/README.md

 Usage:
   1) Download file
   2) Open terminal
-  3) type: "java -jar BTCCrack.java"
+  3) type: "java -jar BTCCrack.jar"
   4) type in your wallet address
   5) type in your wallet password